-5 Lessons From a Dreaded Weekend
+Inside: 5 Lessons on Unity in God learned From a Dreaded Weekend

 This page may contain advertisements or affiliates, which may allow me to take home a small amount of income at no additional cost to you.
 For more information, go here.

 I have never felt a part of the church.
 I often wonder why I even try.
-Many times, I have felt like an outsider, like I did not belong.

 Instead on Sundays, I retreat to a solitary area to “rejuvenate”.
 On Wednesdays, I rush out after dinner to get home in time to have a few minutes to “myself”, and in the supposed interest of getting my young son to bed on time.